sensebox/senseBoxMCU-core/arduino/samd/libraries/SenseBoxOTA/README.md

 - The OTA bootloader directly hands over to a user application if one is present, otherwise starts a hotspot and webserver.

 ## known issues
-- accepts only one wifi client
-- webserver does not respond after one wifi disconnect
-- no code checksumming
+- no checksumming or signature check on the received binary

 ## license
 GPL-3.0, Norwin Roosen